Information on Becoming a Child Care ProviderStandards for Family Child Care Homes

 - Results of tuberculosis (TB) test for everyone 18 years of age and older living in the provider's home, obtainable from a priviate physician or through the Health Department for a fee.
 Call 703.746.4960 for fee information and to schedule an appointment.

-- Successful completion of the 6-hour New Provder Training (see information below) and initial home visit.
+- Successful completion of the six-hour New Provder Training (see information below) and initial home visit.

 The professional development model created by the Early Childhood Division (ECD) offers several training options:

-- First Aid and CPR Training: This training is offered on a monthly basis for applicants and registered providers.
+- First Aid and CPR Training: This training is offered monthly for applicants and registered providers.

-- Twelve-week Training Course: Includes forty-two hours on family child care and three hours on business practices.
+- Twelve-Week Training Course: Includes forty-two hours on early childhood theory and practice and three hours on business practices.
 This course is open to all registered providers who wish to increase their knowledge of child development, developmentally appropriate practices, nutrition, health and safety, child care environments, temperament, guiding behavior and discipline, as well as good business practices.
-The course is taught by ECD staff at the Alexandria campus of Northern Virginia Community College twice a year.
+The course is taught by ECD staff once or twice a year depending on demand.
 Students who successfully complete this course may become agency approved, are eligible for fee system payments though the ECD and are listed on the department's website on the Approved Child Care Provider List.

 - Continuation of Professional Development for Academic Credit: Family Child Care Providers may apply for state scholarships if they wish to take courses at local colleges and universities.
 To obtain a scholarship application, interested providers may call the Virginia Child Care Provider Scholarship Program at 1.866.636.1608 or 804.
 225.3110 or send an email to firstname.lastname@example.org.
 For further information, please visit Virginia DSS Division of Child Care and Early Childhood Development.

 Monthly workshops: The ECD offers two workshops a month on topics related to child development and early care and education.
 Two hours of training credit are given for each workshop to assist family child care providers and grandparents in meeting their yearly training requirement.
-The workshops are held at the Department of Human Services or a local library.
+The workshops are held at the Department of Community and Human Services at 2525 Mt.
+Vernon Ave.